-Content is a great way for a website to increase traffic, drive leads, and boost an organization’s outreach overall.
-However, without the proper organization and structure, it’s unlikely the desired results for your content will ever be achieved.
+Content is a great way for a website to increase traffic, drive leads, and boost outreach.
+However, without the proper organization and structure, it’s unlikely the desired results will ever be achieved.

-That’s why we recommend using an editorial calendar to manage content for marketing campaigns.
-In this article, we detail the key components of an editorial calendar including:
+That’s why we recommend using an editorial calendar to manage content.
+In this article, we detail the components of an editorial calendar such as:

 The role it plays in search engine optimization (SEO)

 How it can maximize your content planning and distribution process

 And ultimately, how it can help generate more traffic and ROI overall

 An editorial calendar is a document that keeps track of all of your content in one centralized place.
 Typically, that includes blogs and other promotional materials, such as videos, podcast episodes, and content offers like ebooks.

 The document is designed to keep content organized and structured for both editors and content creators, and can even be a resource for members of your sales team who are looking for content which might be helpful in the sales process.